-1. Recommendation for Disqualification.
+- 1. Recommendation for Disqualification.
 If a graduate student's Graduate Advisor determines that a graduate student is making unsatisfactory academic progress as determined by any of the factors noted in this section, the Graduate Advisor shall consult with the appropriate faculty and administrators for that degree granting unit (e.g. Associate Dean, Chair, Thesis Advisor, etc.) before drafting a letter to notify the graduate student in writing that he or she has been recommended for academic disqualification.
 The letter will be vetted, approved and signed at the School level by the Associate Dean and sent to the student.
-A copy of the letter will then be sent to the Graduate Dean.

-- 2. Disqualification by Graduate Dean.
+A copy of the letter will then be sent to the Graduate Dean. - 2.
+Disqualification by Graduate Dean.
 After consultation with the graduate student's academic unit faculty, the Graduate Dean may disqualify a graduate student because of unsatisfactory academic progress as determined by any of the factors noted in this section.
 Should the Graduate Dean determine that disqualification is warranted under this section, the Graduate Dean shall notify the graduate student in writing of the disqualification determination. - 3.
 Withdrawal by Mutual Agreement.
 In those cases in which the graduate student and the academic unit mutually agree to the termination status, either to end graduate study with a Master's Degree or to simply withdraw from graduate study, then the academic unit and/or graduate student may independently notify the other of this mutual agreement.
 In all such cases, the department shall provide the Graduate Division a copy of the mutual agreement to terminate.
-The department shall direct that notice to the Enrolled Student Affairs Officer at 120 Aldrich Hall.

-4. Grounds for Placement on Academic Conditional Status
+The department shall direct that notice to the Enrolled Student Affairs Officer at 120 Aldrich Hall. - 4.
+Grounds for Placement on Academic Conditional Status - a.

-- a.
 Events Triggering Automatic Placement on Academic Conditional Status.
-The following events result in a graduate student's automatic placement on Academic Conditional Status: - i.
+The following events result in a graduate student's automatic placement on Academic Conditional Status:

+- i.
 A graduate student's grade point average for any term is less than 3.0, calculated on all of the letter graded upper division and graduate courses completed while registered as a graduate student at the University of California. - ii.
 A graduate student's cumulative grade point average is less than 3.0, calculated on all of the letter graded upper division and graduate courses completed while registered as a graduate student at the University of California. - iii.
 A graduate student earns a grade of B- or less in a course. - iv.
-A graduate student accumulates a combination of more than eight units of "I," "U" and/or "F" grades in total.
+A graduate student accumulates a combination of more than eight units of "I," "U" and/or "F" grades in total. - v.
+A graduate student is enrolled in a different graduate program at another institution without the approval from their UCI graduate program, and it is not an approved joint program between UCI and another institution (ex.
+Computational Science doctoral program).